jimstroming/Frog-Checkers/README.md

 # Frog-Checkers
-Computer implementation of the Frog Checkers game invented by Lee Stroming.
+Unity implementation of the Frog Checkers game invented by Lee Stroming.
 Under development